YOU GOT THIS

 Aiding Friends With Depression

-How to recognize a friend or loved ones need for help
+How to recognize a friend or loved one’s need for help

 People contemplating suicide often signal their distress in their intent to harm themselves.
 Be a compassionate bystander.
 Verbalize your concern and willingness to support them.
 Encourage them to seek professional help.
 You can offer to call a suicide hotline with them.
 Help them develop a Proactive Plan that includes ways for them to reach out for help should they feel in imminent risk of harming themselves.